scylladb/scylla-migrator/README.md

+# Pre Read
+This is a forked version of the original Migrator jar.
+We have forked it to make it light weight for our specific use case which was to transfer data from Parquet files in S3 to Scylla in bulk.
+Additionally, Databricks currently doesn't support instances with Scala version 2.12 so this jar has been downgraded to 2.12 and can be used on Databricks.
 # ScyllaDB Migrator

 The ScyllaDB Migrator is a Spark application that migrates data to ScyllaDB from CQL-compatible or DynamoDB-compatible databases.